marcoguido/weroad-assessment/docs/build.md

 5. To create a new user, run `make admin-user` and follow the prompts
 6. If you need to access the database without the hassle of configuring a local client, there is an instance of [PhpMyAdmin](http://localhost:8081) running.
 Login credentials are `root` as username and an empty password.
+7. Environment build step generates also API documentation.
+If something goes wrong or the file needs an update, run either `make api-docs` (when running CLI from host machine) or `composer generate-api-docs` commands
-7. Take a look at `Makefile` targets for other useful commands and routines
+8. Take a look at `Makefile` targets for other useful commands and routines